SSAGESLabs/PySAGES/examples/Advanced_Sampling_Introduction.md

 General Idea:

 Move the string (path) along the perpendicular component $\Delta V^\perp$ at each discretized point $v_i = - \Delta V^\perp$.
 (Gradient descent)
-The parallel component would move the discretized point just along the path and end up in the minima.
+The parallel component would move the discretized point just along the path and end up in a minimum.

 Problem 1: